-There are many other factors which included such as your industry, domain authority, the age of your website, the speed you are getting links, etc.
+There are many other factors that included such as your industry, domain authority, the age of your website, the speed you are getting links, etc.

-Ahref’s case study on anchor texts is a great resource which breaks down the influence of each kind of anchor text when it comes to your search ranking.
+Ahref’s case study on anchor texts is a great resource that breaks down the influence of each kind of anchor text when it comes to your search ranking.

 You’re probably hunting for a drop-dead simple way to figure out the best anchor text distributions within your niche after learning about why it’s important.

 A quick and effective trick that you can use involves spying on the top ten search results within your niche or your keyword.

 Check out their distributions of anchor text types, and compare it to yours.
 You can use Ahref or Majestic.com.

 The best we know is that it’s good to have a small percentage of exact match anchor texts for your links, with about 2-3% as ideal.